Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Introduction

 where

-This explains the notation $\ring{W}_f$ used above to denote the affine $A_n$ plumbing of $T^\ast Q_i$'s with the prescribed data.
-By our assumption (\ref{eq:kl}), each $\{f_i(x,y)=0\}\subset\mathbb{K}^2$ defines a smooth affine algebraic curve, so we obtain a (complete local) $cA_n$ singularity
+This explains the notation $\ring{W}_f$ used in Section \ref{section:bg} for the affine $A_n$ plumbing of $T^\ast Q_i$'s with the prescribed data.
+By our assumption (\ref{eq:kl}), each $\{f_i(x,y)=0\}\subset\mathbb{K}^2$ defines a smooth affine algebraic curve, so we obtain a $cA_n$ singularity